 Location: 202 Spa Road, Taupo

-If you enjoy jumping off tall cliffs, then have a go at the Taupo Cliffhanger Experience.
+If you’ve ever wondered what it’s like to jump off tall cliffs, then have a go at the Taupo Swing.
 Jumping from a platform that is 44 metres above the Waikato River, you will soar through the air at up to 70 kph in a nearly 180° arc.
 For an extra thrill, ask for the surprise release option as opposed to the countdown.
 Then take in the stunning views of the river and hinterland as the swinging speed slows.